Grow Your Own Food - How I made this DIY wicking garden bed

 Backyard gardens have long been popular, but now more than ever have they become important.
 They can bring families, neighbors, and communities together.
 Crop sharing is fun with neighbors, trading fruits, and vegetables.
 There is science backing the health benefits of getting your hands in the dirt and eating fresh food from the garden.

-That's where a self-watering raised bed has the advantage.
+Also referred to as a SIP which stands for a sub-irrigated planter, they are a sealed container with a fill tube and a drain tube.
 The water sits at the base of the planter and allows the dirt to act as a wick.
 Much like if you dip a string into the water it will climb up the string.
 In the same way, the water will climb up the dirt to the roots of the plant.

-Here's a quick list of what I did to create this self watering garden bed.
+Here's a quick list of what I did to create this self wicking garden bed.

 - Level the site